rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Computing the bpv-set of weak Condorcet winners ...............................................

 The relation attribute of a given outranking digraph :math:`G(X,R)` is an evident example of a bpv-set.
-And, the epistemic fusion operators may for instance be used for computing the bpv-set of *weak Condorcet winners and losers* [28]_ of such a digraph *G*.
+And, the epistemic fusion operators may for instance be used for computing the bpv-set of *weak Condorcet winners and losers* of such a digraph *G* [28]_.
 The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method as shown in :numref:`CondorcetWinners1` Line 5.

 .. code-block:: pycon
    :caption: Computing the bpv-set of the weak Condorcet winner(s)